appscode/blog/content/post/kubedb-v2024.02.14/index.md

     ```bash
     $ helm repo add appscode https://charts.appscode.com/stable/
     $ helm repo update
-    $ helm search repo appscode/kubedb-grafana-dashboards --version=v2024.1.31
+    $ helm search repo appscode/kubedb-grafana-dashboards --version=v2024.2.14
     $ helm upgrade -i kubedb-grafana-dashboards appscode/kubedb-grafana-dashboards -n kubeops --create-namespace --version=v2024.1.31
     -f  /path/to/the/overwrite.yaml
     ```

-### Bug fix and improvements
+## Bug fix and improvements
-* We have fixed a bug in VersionUpdate OpsRequest for Postgres, which was causing issues on updating major versions .
+* We have fixed a bug in VersionUpdate OpsRequest for Postgres, which was causing issues on updating major versions.
+* The archiver feature has been Improved.
+Restructured the wal directory.
+* **Breaking changes**: We have made the volumeExpansion mode required. `ops.volumeExpansion.mode` is not being defaulted now.
+Similar changes are also done for `<scaler>.spec.storage.<node_type>`.

 ## Point in Time Recovery